autonity/docs.autonity.org/reference/api/aut/index.md

 - Additional constraint checks to `unbond()`:

   - the calling `account` address is not the validator's `treasury` account.
-If the constraint check fails the transaction will revert with the error "cannot bond PAS using allowance".
+If the constraint check fails the transaction will revert with the error "cannot bond PAS using allowance"
   - the calling `account` address is approved to unbond by the Newton token `owner`.
-If the constraint check fails the transaction will revert with the error "amount exceeded allowance").
+If the constraint check fails the transaction will revert with the error "amount exceeded allowance")
   - the calling `account` address has a remaining `unbonding allowance >= amount` being un bonded in the request.
-If the constraint check fails the transaction will revert with the error "amount exceeded allowance").
+If the constraint check fails the transaction will revert with the error "amount exceeded allowance")

 - Additional parameters for the 3<sup>rd</sup> party caller _account_.